levibostian/Teller-Android/docs/home.md

 Android library that makes your apps faster.

 Teller facilitates the downloading, saving, and reading of the cached data of your app.
-Keep your user's data fresh and remove those annoying loading screens!
+Keep your user's cache fresh and remove those annoying loading screens!

 [Read the official announcement of Teller](https://levibostian.com/blog/manage-cached-data-teller/) to learn more about what it does and why to use it.